SocialQu/Branding/docs/V.0.1/V.0.1.2/User Stories.md

     - [ ] Mentions (boolean & numerical)
     - [ ] Is weekend (boolean)
     - [ ] Is working hours (boolean)

+3. I own a heatmap of engagement based on:
+    - [ ] Weekday
+    - [ ] Hour